Identifying roles in an IP network with temporal and structural density

-Density in a graph is the probability that a link exists between two randomly chosen nodes.
-Similarily, we define the $\Delta$-density of $(u,v)$ as the probability that a randomly chosen time-interval of size $\Delta$ contains (at least) an occurrence of $(u,v)$.
-In other words, the $\Delta$-density of $(u,v)$ measures the extent at which $(u,v)$ occurs (at least) every $\Delta$ time, or conversely the fraction of time-intervals of duration $\Delta$ that contain (at least) an occurrence of $(u,v)$. this leads to the following expression:
+There is no significant structure in just one link, and so the \ddensity\ of $(u,v)$ is only defined with respect to time.
+It captures up to what point $(u,v)$ appears in every time interval of size $\Delta$ in $L$.
+To do so, we compute the fraction of non-overlapping time intervals of size $\Delta$ that contains no occurrence of the link.
+More formally:

-As illustrated in Figure~\ref{fig:illust_density}, the numerator of the fraction is global duration of all time intervals during which a time interval of duration $\Delta$ that contain no occurrence of $(u,v)$ starts.
-Similarily, the denominator is the duration of the time interval during which a time interval of duration $\Delta$ starts.
-The fraction therefore is the fraction of all time intervals of duration $\Delta$ that contain no occurrence of $(u,v)$, and so the wanted probability is $1$ minus this fraction.

-The $\Delta$-density reaches $1$ if and only if a link between $u$ and $v$ appears at least every $\Delta$ time, and it is closer and closer to $0$ as more and more intervals of size $\Delta$ contain no such link.
-It is exactly $0$ when no link involving $u$ and $v$ occurs.
+where $t_i$ denotes the time at which $(u,v)$ occured for the $i$-th time.
+The numerator counts the number of non-overlapping intervals of size $\Delta$ that contain no occurrence of $(u,v)$: the number of such intervals between the beginning of the stream and the first occurrence (at $t_1$), plus the number between the last occurrence (at $t_n$) and the end of the stream, plus the number between any pair of consecutive occurrences.
+This is illustrated in Figure~\ref{fig:illust_density}.
+The denominator counts the total number of non-overlapping intervals of size $\Delta$, thus ensuring that the \ddensity\ is always between $0$ and $1$.
+It reaches $1$ if and only if a link between $u$ and $v$ appears at least every $\Delta$ time, and it is closer and closer to $0$ as more and more intervals of size $\Delta$ contain no such link.
+As stated above, it is exactly $0$ when no link involving $u$ and $v$ occurs.